MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/sample-insert-update-record-upsert.md

 ---
-title: "Sample: Insert or update a record using Upsert (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
+title: "Sample: Insert or update a record using Upsert (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
 description: "This sample code shows how to insert or update records by using the Upsert message" ms.custom: "" ms.date: 10/31/2017